 When concerned family members come into our office, wondering how they will afford long-term care or how to protect their hard-earned savings for the good of the family, I draw on years of experience with guiding people safely through crises.

 During ten years of service as a Senior Deputy Attorney General, I gained extensive experience in the state and federal courts of Pennsylvania.
 While representing hard-working people who were nervous about litigation, I learned to evaluate and organize the critical facts of a case, present them to a jury, and obtain favorable outcomes for my clients.
+At Keystone Elder Law, clients call on me in cases of elder abuse or the mismanagement of property belonging to a vulnerable person or an estate.
+I represent clients in court when guardianship is the only available option for a person who is incapacitated by an illness, has special needs that require extensive help from another person, or who is the victim of abuse or exploitation.

 While serving as Counsel to the Pennsylvania Senate Judiciary Committee, I worked with experts to understand how families can best plan for long-term care, make important decisions for themselves and their children in case they are incapacitated, and preserve their property through estate planning.
 Together we anticipated problems that could arise and we made improvements to the law relating to guardianship, advance health care directives, powers of attorney, and digitally stored assets in estate planning.
 I worked extensively on the problem of elder abuse and financial exploitation by individuals who are trusted to manage an elderly person’s most important interests.